My colleagues and I would like to collaborate on a review. How can we put together a successful review team?

 - Authors writing a review within the scope of Cochrane Childhood Cancer are obliged to adhere to the methodological standards as set out in The Cochrane Handbook and additionally to the CCG standards.

-- These standards are also included in the CCG module (please contact the Editorial Base if access is denied).
+- These standards are also included in the CCG module.

 I’ve heard that writing a Cochrane Systematic Review is a big commitment.
 Why is this?